rogerlew/apache-server-status-parser/README.md

-# ApacheStatusParser
+# apache_server_status

-ApacheStatusParser is a Python utility designed to fetch and parse the Apache HTTP Server status page, focusing specifically on servers utilizing the MPM_Event module.
+*apache_server_status* is a Python module to fetch and parse the Apache HTTP Server status page, focusing specifically on servers utilizing the MPM_Event module.

 This script retrieves data from the server status page, parses HTML content to extract key server metrics, and converts these metrics into various data types like integers, floats, and ISO-formatted dates for easy analysis and monitoring.

+*Keywords*: apache, apache2, httpd, server-status, server-status scrapping, server-status to json, server-status parser

 ## Features